->sample1 AGCACCGGGACCCACGGCGCACAGCAAAGATCCGAATTGCAGGGCGTACCTGGACCCCGGT GACGGGGGATCGGGGACTCTTGGTGAGGAACTAAAACGAACATCCACGTTTTCATGGCGA CTGCTTGCCAGGTGTCAGCACATTCCCTATATCGGTGGACACGTA >sample2 GGCGCTAGGAGGCAAGCCTTGGTCGTGGTTAATAGTTACAAGGCGTGCGCGTACTGCCGT CTCCTACTATCTCTGCCGCCTCTCGCGATCCGGACCGCAACACCCAACTCTCTGGTGGCAT CCTCTGAATCGTCGTGAGCATCTCAATTATATATTCGTCCGCGC >sample3 GGCGCTAGGAGGTACGCTTCGCGTGTGGATCAGCGCTACGGTGCCTATGCGTGACCCGCG GAACTGGGTTCGCGTAAGGCAGTTCAGGTACGGCAACGTAGATCAAAGTTTAGAAACCAT ACTCGTAATCCGCCTGACGCTACTCATTATGTATGTGGACGCCTG >sample4 GAGGTTAACTGGCTCACCTCGCGCGTGTAACAGAGTAATAGGTTGAACGCCTACCCTGGT GACCTGGGACGGCGGACGCCTGTTGAAGTAAGGAAACGATCCTAAGCGTCTTGATGGGAT CCTATTAATCGGCGCGGTGCATATTCATCGGACATGTCGAGGGTTG CCTATTAATCGGCGCGTGCATATTCATCGGACATGTCGAGGGGTG cfsan_snp_pipeline data lambdaVirusExpectedResults myDirectoryForExpectedResults cfsan_snp_pipeline data agonaExpectedResults myDirectoryForExpectedResults cfsan_snp_pipeline data listeriaExpectedResults myDirectoryForExpectedResults
+>sample1 AGCACCGGGACCCACGGCGCACGCAAAGATCCGAATTGCAGGGCGTACCTGGACCCCGGT GACGGGGGATCGGGGACTCTTGGTGAGGAACTAAAACGAACATCCACGTTTTCATGGCGA CTGCTTGCCAGGTGTCAGCACATTCCCTATATCGGTGGACACGTA >sample2 GGCGCTAGGAGGCAAGCCTTGGTCGTGGTTAATAGTTACAAGGCGTGCGCGTACTGCCGT CTCCTACTATCTCTGCCGCCTCTCGCGATCCGGACCGCAACACCAACTCTCTGGTGGCAT CCTCTGAATCGTCGTGAGCATCTCAATTATATATCGTCCGCGCG >sample3 GGCGCTAGGAGGTACGCTTCGCGTGTGGATCAGCGCTACGGTGCCTATGCGTGACCCGCG GAACTGGGTTCGCGTAAGGCAGTTCAGGTACGGCAACGTAGATCAAAGTTTAGAAACCAT ACTCGTAATCCGCCTGACGCTACTCATTATGTATGTGGACGCCTG >sample4 GAGGTTAACTGGCTCACCTCGCGCGTGTAACAGAGTAATAGGTTGAACGCCTACCCTGGT GACCTGGGACGGCGGACGCCTGTTGAAGTAAGGAAACGATCCTAAGCGTCTTGATGGGAT CCTATTAATCGGCGCGTGCATATTCATCGGACATGTCGAGGGGTG cfsan\snp\pipeline data lambdaVirusExpectedResults myDirectoryForExpectedResults

 Note: the expected pipeline results are also included in the distribution.
 To fetch the expected result files:

 After verifying correct results on the lambda data set, you can follow the workflow steps for the agona data set, All-In-One Workflow - Salmonella Agona or the listeria data set, All-In-One Workflow - Listeria monocytogenes.
 To fetch the expected result files: